English

 Corequisites

 ENG 101 English Composition I This course is a co-requisite English course paired with ENG 101.
-Emphasis is
+Emphasis is placed on providing students

 ENG 100 : Vocational Technical English